-There were no changes from Cycle 1 to Cycle 2 of 2005.
+There were no changes to the Canadian Tobacco Use Monitoring Survey questionnaire from Cycle 1 to Cycle 2, 2005.

 Specifications for valid ranges and inter-question consistency were incorporated into the computer-assisted telephone interviewing (CATI) application to the extent feasible.
 Additional consistency edits were done during the data processing phase.